-A table that presents a summary of the disability complaint data from 2004 to 2010 is set forth below.
+A table that presents a summary of the disability complaint data from 2004 to 2011 is set forth below.

 Total Number of Total Number of Total Number of

 Disability Complaints Disability Complaints Disability Complaints

 Received by Domestic Received by Foreign Received by All

 Carriers Carriers Carriers

 2004 10,193 1,326 11,519

 2005 12,194 1,398 13,592

 2006 12,075 1,691 13,766

-2007 13,926 1,364 15,290

-2008 12,557 1,449 14,006

-2009 15,496 1,572 17,068

-2010 19,347 1,654 21,001

-As noted in last year's Report to Congress, although the overall number of complaints may appear to be large, it must be noted that millions of persons with disabilities in the United States travel by air each year, and the vast majority of them do not file a disability-related air travel complaint.
+As noted in last year's Report to Congress, although the overall number of complaints may appear to be large, it must be noted that millions of persons with disabilities in the United States travel by air each year, and the vast majority of them do not file a disability-related air travel complaint.2

 The complaint numbers should not be interpreted as reflecting violations of law as the data being provided were taken directly from reports submitted by carriers.
-The Department has not audited or verified these consumer complaint numbers nor has the Department reviewed the substance of the complaints filed with the carriers to determine whether the incidents constituted violations of the Air Carrier Access Act or the provisions of 14 CFR Part 382.
+The Department has not audited or verified these consumer complaint numbers nor has the Department reviewed the substance of the complaints filed with the carriers to determine whether the incidents constituted violations of the ACAA or the provisions of 14 CFR Part 382.
 The Department's Enforcement Office will audit carriers as it deems necessary in the future to ensure accurate reporting.
-In 2009 and 2010, the Enforcement Office conducted a number of on-site investigations, which involved reviewing carrier records to, among other things, verify the accuracy of the carrier's disability reporting.
-One carrier was fined \$100,000 for undercounting disability-related complaints, and three other carries were assessed civil penalties in cases that in part involved similar kinds of violations.
-The Department's Enforcement Office also investigates each complaint filed directly with DOT's Aviation Consumer Protection Division.
+In 2009, 2010 and 2011, the Enforcement Office conducted a number of on-site investigations, which involved reviewing carrier records to, among other things, verify the accuracy of the carrier's disability reporting.
+In May 2010, one carrier was fined \$100,000 for undercounting disability-related complaints and in February of 2011, one carrier was fined \$2.0 million for